Dealing with the deceased’s property: Wills, “intestacy”, and small estates

 Can someone challenge how the property is distributed when there’s no will?

-Yes.
-People have the same rights under the Family Protection Act 1955, the Law Reform (Testamentary Promises) Act 1949 and the Property (Relationships) Act 1976 as they have to contest the distribution of an estate under a will (see the chapter “Wills”, under “Challenges to your will after you die”).
+Yes – you can challenge the way the property is distributed if you have a genuine claim under the Family Protection Act 1955, the Law Reform (Testamentary Promises) Act 1949 and the Property (Relationships) Act 1976 (see: “Challenges to your will”).

 How long will it take for the estate to be distributed to the beneficiaries?

-As a general rule, most estates should be able to be finalised and distributed within six months after the grant of administration.
+Technically, you could have finalised and distributed the estate within six months after the grant of administration.
 However, this is very much dependent on the type of assets in the estate, any legal complexities, the terms of the will, and whether anyone challenges the will.

-If the assets are all in cash, or can be turned into cash quickly, and there are a small number of beneficiaries and all liabilities have been identified and are able to be paid from available funds, then it may be possible to make interim payments before the estate is completely finalised.
-If the terms of the will are more complicated, it may not be possible to pay any of the beneficiaries until all the assets have been gathered in.
+It’s sometimes possible to make interim payments to the beneficiaries before the estate is completely finalised, particularly if the assets are all in cash (or can be turned into cash quickly), if there are a small number of beneficiaries, and if all liabilities have been identified and are able to be paid from available funds.
+If the terms of the will are more complicated, it might not be possible to pay any of the beneficiaries until all the assets have been gathered in.

 If there are overseas assets in the estate, these may take longer to deal with because the procedure regarding administration in other countries can be complex.